Thursday, September 29, 2022

 Actual Price: $35

 Conclusion: This is a cocktail whiskey, not a sipping whiskey.
-Their website even recommends it in a perfect manhattan.
-I agree, the dry vermouth would play well with the spiced floral character.
+Their website even recommends it in a perfect Manhattan.
+The dry vermouth would play well with the spiced floral character.
 That said, it sets a market cap for its utility.
-I can think of a few things to do with this but above $30 a bottle is too high for something I don't want to sip straight.
-I'm curious to try their 8-year barrel select and their Special reserve.
-At the bar, you can skip the neat pour, but if a cocktail with it is featured on the menu, give it a shot.
+I can think of a few things to do with this, but above $30 a bottle is too high for something I want to avoid sipping straight.
+I'm curious to try their 8-year barrel selection and their Special reserve.
+You can skip the neat pour at the bar, but if a cocktail with it is featured on the menu, give it a shot.

 Fact Sheet: